 - Always have a disaster plan in place for you, your family and your pets.

 - Remember, WHEN YOU GO, THEY GO.
 DON'T LEAVE HOME WITHOUT THEM.
 If you are told to evacuate, take your pets with you.
 DO NOT LEAVE YOUR PETS BEHIND.

 Animal Control Reminders for Residents

-- License fees are due to the Town Clerk no later than March 31, 2017.
+- License fees are due to the Town Clerk no later than the last day in February of each calendar year.
 If your dog is over 6 months old, it must be licensed in Wrentham.
 All dogs must be up to date on their rabies vaccinations to be licensed.